john-lassetter/Metis_Projects/Data Engineering/solar_project_write_up.md

 ### Design
 Hourly data was ingested from NREL, cleaned, and stored in an SQLite database.
 This data was then used, along with the solar panel efficiency specs from First Solar, to compute daily solar panel power production for each county in CA, OR, and WA.
-This much smaller (downsample) processed data was stored in a separate dataset which was deployed with the interactive webapp to Heroku.
+This much smaller (downsampled) processed data was stored in a separate dataset which was deployed with the interactive webapp to Heroku.

 ### Data